 ① Causes of tap top cutting

-Lead screw machine tool – back clearance caused by worn lead screw or loose lead screw adjusting nut.
+Lead Screw Machine Tool: Backlash caused by a worn lead screw or loose lead screw adjusting nut.

-Pneumatic or hydraulic machine tools – uncontrollable, pressure too high or too low.
+Pneumatic or Hydraulic Machine Tools: Uncontrollable pressure, either too high or too low.

 ② Solve the problem of tap top cutting

-For the most precise thread, the feed should be synchronized with the spindle speed!
+For the most accurate threads, the feed rate should be synchronized with the spindle speed.